flutter/assets-for-api-docs/packages/sampler/README.md

 The easiest way to run the app, is to do this:

 ```
-% pub global activate sampler  # Just need to do this the first time.
+% dart pub global activate sampler  # Just need to do this the first time.
-% pub global run sampler
+% dart pub global run sampler
 ```

 Which will build and run the app in release mode on your platform.
 The